Arch4nge/OC_P6_bis/README.md

 The validation for the certificates is done using DNS record with OVH.

-Then the certificates is pushed on a remote wçndows host using samba.
+Then the certificates is pushed on a remote windows host using samba.

 # How to run the script